greg-raven/Uncommon-Sense/_drafts/staging.md

 Friends may come and go, but enemies accumulate.
 Thomas Jones

+A bore is a person who deprives you of solitude without providing you with company.
+John D. MacDonald

 No duty, however, binds us to these so-called laws, whose corrupting influence menaces what is noblest in our being ...
 Benjamin Constant